-Market research-encompasses research activities that aim to increase the understanding of a market in order to maintain/gain access, increase use of Canadian wood or inform market development strategies.
-Activities may include but are not limited to: market opportunity studies, in-market public opinion studies, in-market stakeholder knowledge surveys, benchmarking studies, performance evaluation studies, etc.

-Marketing- encompasses branding and outreach activities to promote, inform and influence the use of Canadian wood products.
-Activities may include but are not limited to: promotional missions, trade shows, promotional seminars, product directories, generic promotional brochures, print and social media campaigns, wood design competitions/showcases and receptions, advertising and promotional case studies.

-Promotional Activities for Secondary Manufactures- encompasses promotional missions and trade shows within the United States exclusively for Canadian secondary wood manufacturers.
+Focus area Definition Market research Research activities that aim to increase understanding of a market in order to maintain/gain access, increase use of Canadian wood or inform market development strategies.
+Activities may include but are not limited to: market opportunity studies; in-market public opinion studies; in-market stakeholder knowledge surveys; benchmarking studies; and performance evaluation studies.
+Marketing Branding and outreach activities to promote, inform and influence the use of Canadian wood products.
+Activities may include but are not limited to: promotional missions; trade shows; promotional seminars; product directories; generic promotional brochures; print and social media campaigns; wood design competitions/showcases and receptions; advertising; and promotional case studies.
+Promotional activities for secondary manufacturers Promotional missions and trade shows within the United States exclusively for Canadian secondary wood manufacturers.
 Applicants are required to confirm that only products outside the scope of any current trade dispute will be promoted.
 All products within the scope of the Certain Softwood Lumber from Canada proceedings before the U.S. Department of Commerce are considered ineligible.
-As with other EMO program elements, adherence to this requirement may be audited to ensure eligibility and compliance.

-Technical research and testing-encompasses technical research and testing activities that support the mitigation of market access issues; help grow Canada's share of the local wood market, or expand the use of Canadian wood products.
-Activities may include but are not limited to: research of technical issues regarding wood construction and applications of wood products; and environmental attributes of wood.
+Focus area Definition Technical research and testing Technical research and testing activities that support the mitigation of market access issues, help grow Canada's share of the local wood market, or expand the use of Canadian wood products.
+Activities may include but are not limited to: technical issues related to wood construction and applications of wood products; and environmental attributes of wood.
 Wherever possible, international initiatives are to be coordinated through the Canada Wood Group.
 Within Canada, the Canadian Wood Council should be consulted to ensure coordination and avoid overlap of efforts.

-Technology transfer education and training- Encompasses activities that aim to increase technical knowledge of Canadian wood/wood products, the benefits and properties of wood as a construction material or in other applications (e.g. wood in manufacturing and wood product trials), as well as, the proficiency and technical capacity in wood construction systems and the adoption of curricula, reference material/textbooks and online tools about wood construction, as well as encourage student enrollment in post-secondary learning opportunities.
-Activities may include but are not limited to: providing technical advice and sharing knowledge of wood construction and applications of wood products through quality assurance services; technology transfer and education-related activities; and the development and/or adoption of curricula and education materials.
+Technology transfer education and training Activities that aim to increase: technical knowledge of Canadian wood or wood products; technical knowledge of the benefits and properties of wood as a construction material or in other applications (e.g., wood in manufacturing and wood product trials); proficiency and technical capacity in wood construction systems; adoption of curricula, reference material/textbooks and online tools about wood construction; and student enrollment in post-secondary learning opportunities.
+Activities may include but are not limited to: technical advice and knowledge sharing of wood construction and applications of wood products through quality assurance services; technology transfer and education-related activities; and development and/or adoption of curricula and education materials.
 Related costs can include but are not limited to Professional Services, Travel and Material/Supplies/Tools.
 Whenever possible, international initiatives are to be coordinated though the Canada Wood Group.
 Within Canada, whenever appropriate, work should be coordinated with the Canadian Wood Council.